 Part of Muay Thai’s attraction for tourists is the enthusiastic presence of gambling at the events.
 There will be a lot of hand gesturing going on at the traditional stadiums (see the first 3 stadiums below), very similar to hand signalling in financial trading floors.
 These are the gamblers and bookmakers signalling the odds for each fight.
 Muay Thai in Bangkok is one of few venues where gambling is allowed and one of few simple pleasures of the working class.
 Very rowdy, very interesting to watch, and makes for a very atmospheric experience.

 Looking for Hotel in Bangkok?

 If you haven’t book your Bangkok hotel yet, I highly recommend using Agoda to find the top hotels and deals – I use it to book the hotels for ALL my trips ANYWHERE and have never had a problem.
+I have been travelling to Bangkok and Thailand many times a year since 2016 and I have used Agoda to find the best deals.
 You can check the hotel ratings, prices and other users’ reviews easily.
 Don’t forget to book your hotel through my link below (or click here).
 That way, you don’t spend any extra penny and I get a little commission from your booking that helps to keep this website running.